Bluheir/scp_wiki/README.md

 Features on the wiki include/will include:
 - [ ] Ability to request feedback directly from page drafts
-- [ ] Ability to publish page drafts straight from the draft page.
+- [ ] Ability to publish page drafts straight from the draft page
 - [ ] Ability to branch drafts off of other page drafts (kind of like Git)
 - [ ] Interactive page draft editor using TipTap
 - [ ] Custom CSS embeddings in pages, for custom or very specific themes